Best business bank accounts in Singapore 2025 | How to choose

 Selecting a bank account tailored to your business type and size will save you time, money, and effort as your business grows.

 • Affordable and clear costs.
-Seek accounts with minimal or no monthly fees, and options for fee waivers under certain conditions like maintaining a minimum balance.
-Choose accounts that offer a good number of free transactions, such as deposits and transfers.
+Seek accounts with minimal or no monthly fees, and fee waivers for maintaining a minimum balance.
+Choose accounts that offer a generous number of free transactions, such as deposits and transfers.

 • Easy access and compatibility.
-Ensure the availability of robust online banking platforms.
-Look for compatibility with key accounting software and payment processors, along with reliable customer support.
+Choose an account with robust online banking options, integration with key accounting software and payment processors, and reliable customer support.

 See how DBS, OCBC, UOB, Maybank, and CIMB’s business banking solutions compare with the Airwallex Business Account.